 Do not take EPIVIR-HBV if you are allergic to lamivudine or any of the ingredients in EPIVIR-HBV.
-See the end of this leaflet for a complete list of ingredients in EPIVIR-HBV.
+See the end of this Patient Information leaflet for a complete list of ingredients in EPIVIR-HBV.

 What should I tell my healthcare provider before taking EPIVIR-HBV?

-Before you take EPIVIR-HBV, tell your healthcare provider if you:
+Before taking EPIVIR-HBV, tell your healthcare provider about all of your medical conditions, including if you:

-- have HIV-1 infection

-- have kidney problems

-- have diabetes.
-Each 20-mL dose (100 mg) of EPIVIR-HBV oral solution contains 4 grams of sucrose.
+- have HIV-1 infection - have kidney problems - have diabetes.
+Each 20-mL dose (100 mg) of EPIVIR-HBV oral solution contains 4 grams of sucrose. - are pregnant or plan to become pregnant.

-- have any other medical condition

-- are pregnant or plan to become pregnant.
 It is not known if EPIVIR-HBV will harm your unborn baby.
 Pregnancy Registry.
 There is a pregnancy registry for women who take antiviral medicines during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
-Talk to your healthcare provider about how you can take part in this registry.

-are breastfeeding or plan to breastfeed.
+Talk to your healthcare provider about how you can take part in this registry. - are breastfeeding or plan to breastfeed.
 EPIVIR-HBV can pass into your breast milk and may harm your baby.
 You and your healthcare provider should decide if you will take EPIVIR-HBV or breastfeed.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-thecounter medicines, vitamins, and herbal supplements.